meganz/mpenc_doc/source/topics.rst

-  Our suggestion: (a) allow the user to select a message (e.g. via mouse click, long press or keyboard) upon which all non-ancestors are grayed out; and (b) annotate the messages whose parents are not equal to the set { the preceding message in the UI }, as a hint for the user to perform the selection.
+  Our suggestion: (a) allow the user to select a message (e.g. via mouse click, long press or keyboard) upon which all non-ancestors are grayed out; and (b) annotate the messages whose parents are not equal to the set {the preceding message in the UI}, as a hint for the user to perform the selection.

 Messages sent before a membership change completes, but received afterwards Obviously, this message has a different membership from the current session,